 No service of any kind, either during the tenure of a scholarship or fellowship or in the future, is to be required of a fellow or scholar by their mentor or their graduate program.
 Fellows and scholars will carry out independent research under the supervision and guidance of-and sometimes in collaboration with-their mentors.
 Typically, at the start of their tenure as fellows or scholars, inexperienced students will require more supervision and guidance.
 Eventually, however, fellows in particular, should be treated as junior research associates.
 Under no circumstances are they to be assigned routine technical or administrative duties or given teaching assignments during the years in which they are supported by fellowships or scholarships.

 Students are not allowed to hold two full fellowships ($17,500 or higher each) concurrently.
 Please contact the graduate school if this situation occurs.

 Gifts, departmental fellowships, or other special funds may provide additional support, in an amount not to exceed half the stipend of the fellowship or scholarship.
 If the fellowship allows, the fellow may be supplemented by an appointment to a position such as a half-time or quarter-time graduate assistantship, or by hourly employment not to exceed 10 hours per week.

 Domestic students must consult the award's Memorandum of Understanding (MOU) or the Award Guidelines to determine eligibility for supplementary employment.
 International students should consult International Student and Scholar Services by phone at 301-314-7740, regarding supplementary employment while on fellowship.

-According to university policy, full time fellows and scholars may work on-campus or off-campus for a maximum of 10 hours per week in addition to holding the fellowship or scholarship as long as the fellowship rules allow for supplementary employment.
-In other words, fellows may be hired on a half-assistantship (which requires 10 hours per week) or work 10 hours per week on an hourly basis.
+According to university policy, full- time fellows and scholars may work on-campus or off-campus for a maximum of 10 hours per week in addition to holding the fellowship or scholarship as long as the fellowship or scholarship rules allow for supplementary employment.
+This policy applies to all fellowships, all scholarships, and all additional employment regardless of the source of funds.
 This restriction on employment is intended to assure that students make rapid progress toward their degrees.

 International fellows should consult International Student and Scholar Services by phone at 301-314-7740, regarding supplementary employment.